bachya/cliutils/README.md

 ```
 ![alt text](https://raw.githubusercontent.com/bachya/cli-utils/master/res/readme-images/prefs-ask-validators.png "Validators")

-Note that validators are run in order, from top to bottom.
+Note that validators are evaluated in order, from top to bottom.
 If any validator fails, `messenger` will display an error and prompt the user to try again.

 ### Behaviors